-4.2.12 Oil-Filled Equipment
+4.14 Oil-Filled Equipment

-NIH Bethesda Campus has 117 network transformers with oil capacity above 55 gallons and a total transformer oil capacity of 48,490 gallons as listed in Table 4-3 below.
+NIH Bethesda Campus has 117 network transformers with oil capacity above 55 gallons and a total transformer oil capacity of 48,965 gallons as listed in Table 2.4.
 NIH provides a variety of methods of secondary containment or diversionary structures for oil-filled equipment.
 Oil-filled equipment are either double-walled, located within a containment berm or spill response equipment (absorbent materials, booms and nitrile gloves) is located nearby.

 The NIH CUP has a series of transformers to step down the incoming electricity from 13.8 kV down to 4,160, 480V, or 208V, which is used to power various motors to operate the boilers and chillers needed to produce steam and chilled water for the NIH Bethesda Campus.
-All of the transformer are filled with Silicone Fluid, and each transformer has a berm to contain 110% of the volume of Silicone Fluid in the event of a leak.
-The following table, lists the locations of each Silicon Lubricating Fluid Filled Transformers located in the NIH Bethesda Campus, including the Central Utility Plant:
+All of the transformers are filled with Silicone Fluid, and each transformer has a berm to contain 110% of the volume of Silicone Fluid in the event of a leak.
+Table 3-3 list the locations of each Silicon Lubricating Fluid Filled Transformers located in the NIH Bethesda Campus Central Utility Plant.